l1f11bscs0098/news_app_backend_laravel/README.md

-Run the following command to get the vendors
+Run the following command to get the vendors:
 "composer update"

 Create a database and run the following command: